Menu

 Leapfrog General Safety Rating

-The Leapfrog group rates Mount Sinai Medical Center in the following categories:
+The Leapfrog Group rates Mount Sinai Medical Center in the categories below:

 Infections

-Staph bacteria are common in hospitals, but MRSA is a type of staph that cannot be killed by many antibiotics.
-It is found in bed linen or medical equipment and can be spread if healthcare providers do not properly wash hands between patients.
+• MRSA infection: Staph bacteria are common in hospitals, but MRSA is a type of staph that cannot be killed by many antibiotics.
+It is found in bed linens and medical equipment and can be spread if health care providers do not properly wash their hands between patients.

 • Best hospital score: 0.000